spring-media/adsolutions-implementationReference/publisher-blocktrack-reference.md

-# Please integrate the following HTML-Tag at the end of the page
+# BlockTrack HTML-Tag

-make sure you place it after you defined adSSetup
+Please integrate the following HTML-Tag at the end of the page and make sure it gets loaded after adSSetup is defined

 ```html